contract-ace/smartace/tutorials/2_getting_started.md

 ---
 layout: post
 title: "2.
+Finding Representation Invariants for Smart Contracts"
-Getting Started with SmartACE"
+subtitle: "Basic Auditing with SmartACE"
-subtitle: "My First Contract Audit!"
 date: 2020-05-18 15:00:00
-categories: [smartace, verification, model checking, fuzzing]
+categories: [smartace, verification, model checking, fuzzing, invariants]
 ---

-# 2. Getting Started with SmartACE
+# 2. Finding Representation Invariants for Smart Contracts

 An important aspect of smart contract analysis is functional verification.
 That is, the ability to check if a *bundle* (a set of smart contracts) satisfies a given requirement.
+Often these requirements are written independently from the implementation and refer only to the interface.

-In this tutorial we will learn how to use SmartACE to test and verify a simple functional property in a Solidity smart contract.
-We will learn how to:
+In this tutorial we will prove a simple requirement by finding a "representation invariant", and then use fuzz testing to corroborate our proof.
+We will learn
+to:

   1. Instrument a smart contract at the Solidity level.
   2. Generate a SmartACE model from a single smart contract.
-  2. Use software model checking to verify a property of the model.
+  2. Use software model checking to find a representation invariant.
-  4. Use fuzz testing to detect a violation in the smart contract.
+  4. Use fuzz testing to search for violations in the smart contract.

 ## Instrumenting a Solidity Smart Contract